zhiming99/rpc-frmwrk/README.md

 ---
 [`Tue 15 Sep 2020 11:37:29 AM Beijing`]
 1. Fixed a bunch of bugs.
 Now the system works stable.
-Kerberos authentication support is ready! :)
+After almost 5 months, Kerberos authentication support is finally ready! :)

 [`Fri 11 Sep 2020 08:25:18 PM Beijing`]
 1. Encountered some concurrent bugs, and fixed some of them.
 There are still some bugs known to fix, which should be less difficult than the ones fixed this week.